-The model of cycles greatly changed due to its connection to a world-system context.
-Two main aspects may illustrate the specific contribution of a world-system approach for understanding cyclical movements of capital accumulation.
+a world-system approach for understanding cyclical movements of capital accumulation.

 First, upswings and downturns do not mean the same for cores and peripheries within a division of labour characterized by small- and large-scale inequality and dependency.
 The turn from depression to new prosperity must not only be linked to sectoral and technological renewal.
 As the turn goes hand in hand with a stronger integration of peripheries into the world system - which contributes to the regeneration for the whole system - the cycle also has consequences for the geographic position of cores and peripheries and therefore the spatial structure of the world system.
 It can lead to the transformation of peripheries into semi-peripheries or centres, to the decline of former centres or semi-peripheries and also to a new gestation of peripheralization.
 For example, a periphery based on raw materials can be transformed into one functioning as a region delivering nature or recreation for tourism, as an outlet for waste deposits, or as an extended workbench.
 Expansion as part of an upswing means rising demand for raw materials in the centres - for raw-material peripheries this means intensifying exploitation, valorization and penetration primarily aimed at delivering resources to the centre.
 This also demands investment in traffic infrastructure, storage facilities as well as facilities for refining and primary processing of raw materials.
 Peripheries become attractive locations for manufacturing industries only when process innovation in the core has come to an end and standardized aspects of production can be carried out by less qualified workers.
 The relocation of industrial production into the periphery is concentrated on those branches and sectors of the economy that have already lost their lead function in the old industrial countries.
-The shift into the peripheries often only affects work intensive steps of production whilst keeping the leading and value creating company functions in the old industrial centres, meaning that growth through catch-up industrialization does not necessarily lead to development.
+The shift into the peripheries often only affects labour-intensive steps of production whilst keeping the leading and value creating company functions in the old industrial centres, meaning that growth through catch-up industrialization does not necessarily lead to development.
 The new international division of labour thus leads to new forms of dependency of the periphery on the centre.
 In the centres, the growth dynamic during the next cycle shifts to a new lead sector.
 During this restructuring new regions can consolidate themselves as industrial centres while older industrial regions are forced to the fringes, however.